danielhrisca/asammdf/README.md

 - space optimizations for saved files (no duplicated blocks)
 - split large data blocks (configurable size) for mdf version 4
 - full support (read, append, save) for the following map types (multidimensional array channels):
   - mdf version 3 channels with CDBLOCK
   - mdf version 4 structure channel composition
   - mdf version 4 channel arrays with CNTemplate storage and one of the array types:
     - 0 - array
     - 1 - scaling axis
     - 2 - look-up
 - add and extract attachments for mdf version 4
-- handle large files (for example merging two fileas, each with 14000 channels and 5GB size, on a RaspberryPi)
+- handle large files (for example merging two files, each with 14000 channels and 5GB size, on a RaspberryPi)
 - extract channel data, master channel and extra channel information as _Signal_ objects for unified operations with v3 and v4 files
 - time domain operation using the _Signal_ class

-  - Pandas data frames are good if all the channels have the same time based
+  - pandas DataFrames are good if all the channels have the same time base
   - a measurement will usually have channels from different sources at different rates
   - the _Signal_ class facilitates operations with such channels
 - graphical interface to visualize channels and perform operations with the files

 ## Major features not implemented (yet)